ajwills72/rminr/docs/ANOVAplans.md

 ## Stats taught
 One-way w/subj ANOVA.
 2x2 ANOVA (1 between, 1 within).
 Bayesian alternatives.

+## Ethics
+The students wrtite a detailed description of their methods; the discussion and approval of this document by staff provides a practical insight into ethics in these fairly innocous studies.

 ## Assessment method
 Group oral presentation (20%).
 Writen report (80%).
 Psyc:EL competency tests (pass/fail)